sangleshubham/ssh-file-explorer/readme.md

 - [X] Test on Linux, macOS, Windows
 	- [ ] Known issue with Windows terminals: Some terminals may crash due to a known bug in the inquirer library.
+ 	- [X] Fix : Restart the terminal and rerun the code.
 - [x] Optimize SSH connection & file operations
 - [x] Final code/documentation review
 - [x] Prepare for deployment/personal use